Auros/VRAtlas.API/README.md

 # VRAtlas.API
-API for the VRAtlas - The open source hub to find new events occurring in virtual reality.
+API for the VRAtlas - The open source hub to find new events in virtual reality.

 ## Live